NAS “No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him.”

 This is a difficult case to translate.
 NAS speaks of the divinity of Jesus in this verse by calling Jesus the only begotten God.
-Also NENT adds the words “himself God”.
+Also, NENT adds the words “himself God”.
 Where has Panin found such an amendment for the NENT translation?
 KJV 1789, on the other hand, does not add to Jesus any mention of divinity; he is merely the ’only begotten Son, who is in the bosom of the Father’.
 Westcott-Hort and other similar editions of the Greek Bible have been available to everyone since 1881.

 When NENT adds the words ‘himself God’, one can ask where a skilled Greek language expert has found the capital G in the word God?
 Panin’s numeric code does not change depending on whether it’s God or god.
 The Greek original text is either all words in capital letters (majuscule) or lower case letters (minuscule).
-Jesus is in any case GOD.
+Jesus is in any case, GOD.
 Father God made him above all creation and God himself called his Son ‘GOD’ (Heb.
 1: 8).
 The use of a great initial letter implies that Jesus would be part of the Triune God, that he is Almighty God together with the Father and the Holy Spirit.
 However, on the basis of one verse, I would not go so far as to make such an interpretation.

 The next verse is considered to be a sure proof that Jesus is God:

-8 But about the Son he says, “Your throne, O God, is forever and ever, and the scepter of your kingdom is a righteous scepter. – But immediately afterwards it is said that Jesus also has God:
+8 But about the Son he says, “Your throne, O God, is forever and ever, and the scepter of your kingdom is a righteous scepter. – But immediately afterward it is said that Jesus also has God:

 9 You have loved righteousness, and hated iniquity; Therefore God, your God, has anointed you with the oil of gladness above your fellows.”

 Is it really meant that God in this verse has capital G?
-You remember in the Greek language writing, all were first written in capital letters and there were no punctuation.
-Later also lower case letter were used.
+You remember in Greek language writing, all were first written in capital letters and there was no punctuation.
+Later also lower case letters were used.
 This verse is also word for word as Psa 45:7, in which the words are addressed to King Solomon, who was “a god with a little g”.
 From verse 9 we get additional support for Jesus being a god; God, your God … tells us that Jesus had God.
-When Jesus had God, he himself could not have been anyway God of the same rank.
+When Jesus had God, he himself could not have been God of the same rank.
 Jesus would be king of Israel, the Messiah, just like Salomon was anointed king of Israel in his time.
 Jesus, however, will be king of the whole world, and his subjects are Israelites of the God of Israel, Christians from all over the world.

 My conclusion is that Jesus was not God from the beginning, but God the Father has exalted his Son to a high divine position to be above all heaven’s angels and all men on earth and given him all the power.
-He is sitting on God’s throne on his right side – In this respect Jesus is so almighty that God has exalted Jesus above all creation.
+He is sitting on God’s throne on his right side – In this respect, Jesus is so almighty that God has exalted Jesus above all creation.
 (All those who are created i.e. humans and angels).

 1 Cor 15:24 Then the end will come, when he hands over the kingdom to God the Father after he has done away with every ruler and every authority and power.